gojek/ziggurat/README.md

 ## Deprecation Notice
-* Sentry has been deprecated.
+* Sentry has been deprecated from version 4.6.3.

 ## Contribution